 The first king of Portugal, Afonso Henriques (nicknamed the Conqueror, the Founder or the Great by the Portuguese, and El-Bortukali and Ibn-Arrink by the Moors), conquered the city from the Moors in 1147.
 The city’s large number of monasteries and its former royal palace attests it as one of the most important in medieval cities in Portugal.
 There are still enough examples of Gothic buildings in the city for it to be known as the "Capital of the Portuguese Gothic".

-Santarém is connected to important personalities of the period of Portuguese discoveries in the 15th-16th centuries, such Pedro de Meneses, first governor of Ceuta and Pedro Álvares Cabral, the navigator that discovered Brazil in 1500.
+Santarém is connected to important personalities of the period of Portuguese discoveries in the 15th-16th centuries, such Pedro de Meneses, first governor of conquered Ceuta and Pedro Álvares Cabral, the navigator who discovered the maritime route to Brazil in 1500.

 Salgueiro Maia, a Captain in the Portuguese Army was stationed at the army base in Santarém, and was a key figure in the Carnation Revolution of 1974, which put an end to one of the longest European standing dictatorships.